SterbenVD/webscrapper/README.md

 How to run?

 Install `Scrapy` using pip.
-Other required dependencies will be automicatically installed
+Other required dependencies will be automatically installed

 Run the scrapper by: